The SO Rating

 BUD/S training is physically and mentally demanding.
 SEALs receive extra pay for special duty assignment, diving, parachuting, and demolition.

 Applicants must be U.S. citizens eligible for a security clearance.
-Adversely adjudicated drug abuse offenses will not receive waiver consideration.
+Adversely adjudicated drug abuse offenses will not receive waiver consideration with the potential exception of a single misdemeanor charge involving marijuana (only on a case-by-case basis).
 Normal color perception is required.
 Uncorrected vision can be no worse than 20/40 in best eye and 20/70 in worst eye.
 Corrected vision must be 20/25 worst eye.
 No color deficiency waivers authorized.

 SEALs perform Special Operations missions from fixed wing aircraft, helicopters, ships and submarines.
 They may be exposed to arctic, desert or jungle environments including survival in enemy controlled areas and all water conditions.
 They may also perform administrative and foreign training missions in a wide variety of climates throughout the world.
 SEAL ASVAB Test score requirements.